code-star/nx-reference/README.md

 So modify apps/demo/.storybook/main.js to also include libs/ui and then use `yarn nx storybook` Also run `yarn nx serve server`.
-To build storybook run: `yarn nx run demo:build-storybook`
+To build storybook run: `yarn nx run demo:build-storybook` Run lint on all projects: `yarn nx run-many --all --target=lint` (with `yarn nx lint` only the default project is linted)

 This project was generated using [Nx](https://nx.dev).